Education and Outreach

-It really shouldn’t be a surprise to Spotlight readers that those of us at The Smith Center are huge supporters of arts education.
+It really shouldn’t be a surprise that those of us at The Smith Center are huge supporters of arts education.
 From the beginning, including mention of it in our mission, the heart of what we do has been arts education and so we are happy there is an entire week – Arts in Education Week – dedicated to recognizing and celebrating the benefits gained from exposure to the arts such as artistic learning, innovative thinking, and creativity.

 In July 2010, the U.S. House of Representatives passed a resolution (H.Con.Res.275) declaring the second week in September as Arts in Education Week to promote and showcase the value arts education has in producing engaged, successful, and college and career-ready students.